-At Edinburgh Castle, I stood shoulder to shoulder with the tall mustachioed guard, our noses pressed against the glass gazing at Scotland's Crown Jewels.
+On one of my earlier visits to Edinburgh Castle, I stood shoulder to shoulder with the tall mustachioed guard, our noses pressed against the glass gazing at Scotland's Crown Jewels.
 He said, "Ours are older than England's."

-I asked "How can that be?"
+I asked, "How can that be?"

 He explained, "Cromwell destroyed England's jewels.
 But we Scots are good at hiding things.
 These are Scottish-made: diamonds, gems, and Scottish gold.
 The last time that crown was worn was in 1651…the coronation of Charles II.

-"Young man, do you know about our Stone of Scone?" he asks, leading me to the plain and strong stone the size of a car tire next to the jewels.
+"Young man, do you know about our Stone of Scone?" he asked, leading me to the plain and strong stone the size of a car tire next to the jewels.
 "Twelve hundred years ago, this was the coronation stone of Scotland's kings.
 The English stole it.
 For 700 years it sat under the coronation chair at Westminster Abbey.
 But we got it back.
 It was November 15, 1996.
 A glorious day for Scotland.
 You should have seen the fanfare."

 The official festival is the original, more formal, and most likely to get booked up first.
 Major events sell out well in advance.
-The less-formalFringe Festival features "on the edge" comedy and theater.
+The less formal Fringe Festival features "on the edge" comedy and theater.
 Tickets are usually available at the door, but popular shows can sell out.

 The Military Tattoo is a massing of the bands, drums, and bagpipes with groups from all over the former British Empire.
 Displaying military finesse with a stirring lone-piper finale, this grand spectacle fills the castle esplanade nightly except Sunday, normally from a week before the festival starts until a week before it finishes.
-If nothing else, it is a really big show.
-The last day comes with a big national television special.